yvetteingram/api-docs-samples/README.md

 ---

 ## 👋 About the Author
-Hi, I’m **[Yvette Ingram]**, a technical writer and programmer passionate about teaching, clarity, and building resources that help others learn technology.
+Hi, I’m Yvette Ingram, a technical writer and programmer passionate about teaching, clarity, and building resources that help others learn technology.

 **I specialize in:**
 - Writing API & SDK documentation